Xylircaquen/capstone_project/README.md

-# COSMOS Project Template
+# COSMOS 2024 Capstone Project
-One person from your team should fork this repository to their github account.
+One person from our team has forked this repository to their github account.

-Add all member names to this readme.
+All member names:
+Emma, Jasmine, Leila, Madeline

-Add all team members to the project as collaborators through the 'settings' menu above.
+All team members were added to the project as collaborators through the 'settings' menu.